Sustainability Development & Integration for RebuildIndy

 KERAMIDA worked with RebuildIndy and Parks Department project managers to maximize the carbon credits and sustainability value of tree planting programs and subsequent maintenance needs, as well as the overall environmental benefits of tree planting activities.

-KERAMIDA coordinated a public-private partnership created for the purpose of successfully managing green infrastructure into the future, such as, mechanisms for long-term green infrastructure maintenance, leveraging green infrastructure investments, and tools to enhance and/or incentivize green infrastructure in private development.
+KERAMIDA coordinated a public-private partnership, which was created for the purpose of successfully managing green infrastructure into the future, such as, mechanisms for long-term green infrastructure maintenance, leveraging green infrastructure investments, and tools to enhance and/or incentivize green infrastructure in private development.

 KERAMIDA was responsible for finding grants that could leverage RebuildIndy investment dollars and expand the program.
 Our sustainability professionals provided Indianapolis with monthly updates on grant identification, grant database management, grant referrals, and grant application writing as part of city-wide efforts to leverage RebuildIndy dollars with other sources of public and private funding in support of the City’s long-term vision of building vibrant, livable Indianapolis neighborhoods.
 KERAMIDA successfully secured over $14.3 million of funding for Indianapolis.